RPL Guide – Bachelor of Nursing (3005105)

 The supporting documents you submit must include:

-- A transcript of results of study and unit outlines, including learning and assessment outcomes (if applicable).
+- A transcript of the results of study and unit outlines, including learning and assessment outcomes (if applicable).

 After you’ve applied